 Selected existing courses

-The Turn Toward Virtue: Anscombe, Foot and Murdoch, Spring 2024
+- Turn Toward Virtue: Anscombe, Foot and Murdoch, spring 2025, one of my regular offerings in moral philosophy

 Get in Touch